If you have any questions that are NOT answered below, please contact Ashley Hamilton via E-mAIL or at 304-391-5000

 - LITTLE GENERAL JUNIORS is the starting point for participants between 5 and 6 years old.

-- Next is the PLAYer level, which is for participants 7-8 years old, and/or new to The First Tee.
+- Next is the PLAYer level, which is for those who are new to The First Tee and are a minimum of 7 years old.

 All participants, regardless of golf knowledge and experience, start at the PLAYer level.
 The reason for this is The First Tee’s proprietary curriculum, called the Life Skills Experience, is not just about golf skills, but Core Values and Life Skills integrated with golf skills and knowledge.
-If your child has played golf before, or is already competitive, please contact your Program Director to discuss their progress through our program.
+If your child has played golf before, or is already competitive, please contact Director, Ashley Hamilton to discuss their progress through our program.

 HOW do participants become “certified”?